-Want to step ahead of the competition and land your next management role?
+Want to step ahead of the competition and land your next leadership and management role?
 The Diploma of Leadership and Management gives you the tools to thrive in any business environment.
-Become an inspiring leader to support your colleagues, solve problems, and manage projects through to delivery.
-Our industry partners review content regularly so our Trainers deliver graduates with skills that businesses want.
+Become an inspiring leader to support your colleagues, solve problems, and manage continuous improvement, growth, and innovation.
+Our industry partners review content regularly so our Trainers deliver graduates with skills that industries desire.

-The program focuses on making judgement calls in real scenarios.
+The program focuses on making judgment calls in real scenarios.
 Use current challenges or projects at work for your studies.
-This course focuses on real-life scenarios, where you will be challenged to make judgement calls and focus on skills that suit your current work needs across issues such as workplace relationships, managing team and individual performance, conducting risk analysis, and developing social and emotional intelligence.
+This course focuses on real-life scenarios, where you will be challenged to make judgment calls and focus on skills that suit your current work needs across issues such as workplace relationships, managing team and individual performance, conducting risk analysis, and developing social and emotional intelligence.